 b.
 Literacy – What is the percentage of adults who know to read, and the percentage of children who go to school that are unable to read.

 c.
-Preparedness – What is the willingness and readiness of members of particular groups to invest financially and intellectually, in creating as well as reading books.
+Preparedness – What is the willingness and readiness of members of particular groups to invest financially and intellectually, in reading books.

 2. Decision is made regarding which groups are most prepared to benefit from the published books.